-The new logo is supported by a strategy, put together with input from residents, visitors, Council staff and councillors, outlining Council’s aspirations that when interacting with Council residents and visitors feel informed, satisfied, understood, optimistic and inspired.
+The new logo is supported by a strategy, put together with input from residents, visitors, Council staff and councillors, outlining Council’s aspirations that when interacting with Council, residents and visitors feel informed, satisfied, understood, optimistic and inspired.

 “One of the things we learned from Christchurch in the wake of the earthquakes is how important it is to show everyone that as a district we are moving forward, open for business and that we remain a great place to live.
-Keeping visitors and investment flowing into the region will help support our economy to recover, support employment, and help keep our spirits up as we continue the marathon journey that is recovery.
+Keeping visitors and investment flowing into the region will help support our economy to recover, increase employment, and help keep our spirits up as we continue the marathon journey that is recovery.

 Disclaimers and Copyright

 While every endeavour has been taken by the Hastings District Council to ensure that the information on this website is accurate and up to date, Hastings District Council shall not be liable for any loss suffered through the use, directly or indirectly, of information on this website.
 Information contained has been assembled in good faith.
 Some of the information available in this site is from the New Zealand Public domain and supplied by relevant government agencies.
 Hastings District Council cannot accept any liability for its accuracy or content.
 Portions of the information and material on this site, including data, pages, documents, online graphics and images are protected by copyright, unless specifically notified to the contrary.
 Externally sourced information or material is copyright to the respective provider.

 © Hastings District Council - / +64 6 871 5000 / email@example.com